VuMai/VMGearsLoading/README.md

 ## How to use ##

-First, you need to copy 2 files VMGearLoadingView.h/.m to your project.
+First, you need to copy 2 files VMGearLoadingView.h/.m and Images folder to your project.
 Then, import them to your class

 ```objc
 #import "VMGearLoadingView.h"